How to Track Your Shopify Store with ClickFlare: From Product Views to Final Sale

 1. Create Custom Conversion Events

-You’ll need to create a custom conversion in ClickFlare for each Shopify event you are going to track.
+You’ll need to create a custom conversion in ClickFlare for each Shopify event we are going to track.

 Steps: